ksy141/openmscg/docs/source/commands/cgnes.rst

 Notes
 -----

-This command solves normal equations combined from one or more result files by CGFM.
+* Read `Ridge Regression (regularization) <https://en.wikipedia.org/wiki/Ridge_regression>`_ for more information.
+* The command doesn't check the matrix sigularity for the normal equation.
+If the matrix contains a column of all zero values, the resulting coefficient for that column will be zero as well.

 Examples
 --------

 ::

-    cgnes --equation result/*.p
+    cgnes --equation result/*.p --save combined.p